erfanato/erfanato/README.md

 - 👋 Hi, I’m @erfanator
 - 👀 I’m interested in astronomy
-- 🌱 I’m currently learning the science of boxing
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on nobody.
+- 💞️ I’m looking to collaborate on n-body.
 - 📫 How to reach me islam.erfanul@gmail.com

 <!---